 Organization and Mission

-The CEO is given the responsibility and authority of overseeing the following duties and must work in cooperation with the Board of Directors toward their successful fulfillment:
+The Chief Executive Officer is given the responsibility and authority of overseeing the following duties and must work in accordance with the policies and goals established by the Health Resources and Services Administration (HRSA) and the Board of Directors:

 Leadership and Management

-- Provide inspirational leadership and direction in the management of RTP’s team.
-Create and communicate policies that promote a positive and cohesive company culture.
+- Provide inspirational leadership in the management of NSCHC’s team.
+Create and communicate policies that promote a Christian and cohesive organizational culture.

 Knowledge, Skills, and Abilities

-The CEO will be a proven leader with a deep appreciation for RTP’s mission.
-All candidates should have extensive executive leadership experience; a proven ability to effectively build or work with a Board of Directors; as well as exceptional fiscal and relationship management skills.
+The Chief Executive Officer will be a visionary, servant leader with a deep appreciation for NSCHC’s mission.
+With unwavering integrity, all candidates should have extensive executive leadership experience; a proven ability to effectively build or work with a Board of Directors; as well as exceptional fiscal and relationship management skills.

-- Educational background that includes a degree and/or extensive experience with business, management, community development, or related areas.
+- Educational background that aligns with the expectations of the role.
+May include a degree and/or extensive experience with healthcare, business management, social service or related areas.

-- Visionary leadership and foresight, capitalizing on opportunities, identifying challenges, anticipating course changes.
-Can identify/secure the resources necessary to ensure organizational success.
+- Visionary leadership and foresight: identify challenges/anticipate course changes/ identify and secure the resources necessary to ensure organizational success.

-- Values an inclusive work environment and can demonstrate cultural competence.
-Track record of creating and sustaining an organizational culture that fosters diversity, equity, and inclusion.
+- Strong cultural competence.
+Track record of creating and sustaining culture that fosters diversity, equity, and inclusion.

-In the near term, the new CEO will be expected to continue to deliver outstanding outcomes while successfully addressing the following in the first 6-12 months:
+In the near term, the new Chief Executive Officer will be expected to continue to deliver outstanding outcomes while successfully addressing the following in the first 6-12 months:

-- Complete a thorough review of the current financial status and strategic priorities and, in collaboration with the Board of Directors, set priorities and action-oriented goals to move RTP forward.
+- Following a review of the 2017-2020 strategic plan and progress notes, in collaboration with the Board of Directors, set priorities and action-oriented goals for developing a new 2021/2022 strategic plan.

 How to Apply

-Rebuilding Together Pittsburgh has retained Nonprofit Talent to assist with this important organizational change process.
+North Side Christian Health Center has retained Nonprofit Talent to assist with this important organizational change process.
 Specific questions related to the position may be emailed to Michelle Pagano Heck, President, at Michelle@NonprofitTalent.com.
 Applications are not accepted at this email address.
-Please do not contact the Rebuilding Together Pittsburgh.
-Rebuilding Together Pittsburgh is an equal opportunity employer.
+Please do not contact North Side Christian Health Center.
+North Side Christian Health Center is an equal opportunity employer.

 Resume, position specific cover letter, and salary expectations may be uploaded here: